Research Assistant/Research Associate- Twigger Group (Fixed Term)

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-Applications are invited for a Research Associate position in the Department of Biochemistry of the University of Cambridge.
-The successful applicant will work on RNA structural biology project in the laboratory of Ben Luisi.
+Applications are invited for a Research Assistant/Associate position in the Department of Biochemistry, University of Cambridge, UK.
+The successful applicant will work on RNA or membrane protein structural biology project in the laboratory of Professor Ben Luisi.

 In addition to a strong aptitude for scientific research, the ideal candidate will possess excellent communication skills and will fit in well in a team.
-An PhD degree in Biochemistry or Molecular Biology is required and previous research experience is highly desirable.
+An PhD degree in Biochemistry or Molecular Biology and previous research experience would be highly desirable.

-The University of Cambridge is a signatory to the San-Francisco Declaration on Research (Assessment DORA), and in recruitment or promotion evaluations will assess research on the basis of its merits rather than the journal or venue in which it is published.
-Applicants should not include Journal Impact Factors or uncontextualized metrics in their applications.
-For more information: https://www.biology.cam.ac.uk/files/dora.pdf
+The University of Cambridge is a signatory to the San-Francisco Declaration on Research (Assessment DORA) and in recruitment or promotion evaluations will assess research on the basis of its merits rather than the journal or venue in which it is published.
+Applicants should not include Journal Impact Factors or uncontextualised metrics in their applications.
+For more information:https://www.biology.cam.ac.uk/files/dora.pd

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.

-Informal enquiries can be sent to Professor Luisi: bfl20@cam.ac.uk
+Informal enquiries are welcomed and should be directed to Professor Ben Luisi: bfl20@cam.ac.uk

 For any questions about this vacancy or the application process please contact: personnel@bioc.cam.ac.uk.

-Please quote reference PH40625 on your application and in any correspondence about this vacancy.
+Please quote reference PH43950 on your application and in any correspondence about this vacancy.

 The University actively supports equality, diversity and inclusion and encourages applications from all sections of society.